 Local Motors and the Future of Vehicle Manufacturing

 Out under the scorching Arizona sun, the next evolution in entrepreneurship is taking form.
 A unique vehicle builder, Local Motors, is taking the sharing economy to a whole new level, along with a new and developing system of production.
-The company, based in Chandler, Arizona, has garnered enough attention to open its own retail stores, secure contracts with some of the world’s largest companies, and even get one of its vehicles into a big Hollywood movie, the upcoming Transformers 4.
+The company, based in Chandler, Arizona, has garnered enough attention to open its own retail stores, secure contracts with some of the world’s largest companies, and even get one of its vehicles into a big Hollywood movie, Transformers: Age of Extinction.

 So what is Local Motors doing that really sets it apart from the crowd?
 Well, the answer is just about everything.
 The company has managed to blend co-creation with the world of small-scale, micro-manufacturing to bring a whole new world of projects to life.
 One of the most popular of its products, an off-road rally car called the Rally Fighter, is the result of this system in which people from around the world collaborate on designs, and then Local Motors uses 3D printing technology, among other processes, to produce a finished product.
 By using a combination of crowdfunding and crowdsourced materials, Local Motors has been able to build a company that can set up shop literally almost anywhere, and produce products based on local tastes.